syoamakase/ASR/README.md

 Python >= 3.6.0
 PyTorch >= 1.0

-We reccomend you to prepare [Anaconda 3](https://www.anaconda.com/distribution/).
+We recommend you to prepare [Anaconda 3](https://www.anaconda.com/distribution/).

 ## Quick Start